iotaledger/tips/text/0000-signed-transaction-payload/0000-signed-transaction-payload.md

 * Parallel validation of transactions.
 * Easier double-spend detection, since conflicting transactions would reference the same UTXO.
 * Replay-protection which is especially important when having reusable addresses.
 Replaying the same transaction would manifest itself as already being applied or existent and thus not have any impact.
-* Technically seen, balances are no longer associated to addresses which raises the level of abstraction and thus enables other types of outputs.
-Consider for example a type of output which specifies the balance to be unlocked by a transaction using this output which must fulfill a very hard Proof-of-Work difficulty or supply some other unlock criteria etc.
+* Technically seen, balances may no longer be associated to addresses which raises the level of abstraction and thus enables other types of outputs.
+Consider for example a type of output which specifies the balance to be unlocked by a transaction which must fulfill a very hard Proof-of-Work difficulty or supply some other unlock criteria etc.

 Within a transaction using UTXOs, inputs and outputs make up the to be signed data of the transaction.
 The section unlocking the inputs is called *unlock block*.
 An unlock block may contain a signature proving ownership of a given input's address and/or other unlock criteria.